aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 ### Testing

-Your module must contain a file `test/TestPlan.md` that enumerates a sequence of action that a developer can follow to test all functionality of your module.
+Your module must contain a file `test/TestPlan.md` that enumerates a sequence of actions that a developer can follow to test all functionalities of your module.

 #### Automated Testing